CharanCyberFront/CyEscape_Game/README.md

   Each level introduces and explores a unique OWASP security concept, providing hands-on learning.

 - 📖 **2.
 Narrative-Driven Gameplay**
-  Every stage is not just a challenge but a part of a gripping story that progressively builds towards a climactic escape.
+  Every stage is not just a challenge but a part of a gripping story that progressively builds towards a ESCAPE!

 - 🌟 **3.
 Engaging Experiences**
-  From missions to epic game interaction, CyEscape creates an immersive, memorable, and educational journey for learners.
+  From missions to epic interactiona, CyEscape creates an immersive, memorable, and educational journey for learners.

 ### 📚*Resources*
 - Team Website: https://sddec24-07.sd.ece.iastate.edu